ilkkamtk/monikanavajulkaiseminen/week1/02-WP-intro.md

 ## Assignment

-1. Remove the default content and defulat plugins from your WordPress installation.
+1. Remove the default content and default plugins from your WordPress installation.
 2. Add `ssh-sftp-updater-support` plugin to your WordPress installation.
-3. Add a new page to your WordPress installation.
-The page should have a title and some text content.
+3. Add two new pages 'Home' and 'About Us' to your WordPress installation.
+The pages should have a title and some text content.
-4. Set the page as the front page of your WordPress installation.
+4. Set the 'Home' page as the front page of your WordPress installation in the reading settings.
+5. Open the front page of your WordPress site and check that everything works.